drissi2002/legalpalce-shop-test/README.md

    - Ensure the code is clean, modular, and maintainable.

 3. **Add Unit Tests:**
-   - Use a testing framework of your choice (e.g., Jest, React Testing Library, or Cypress).
    - Cover critical functionality such as login, item addition, cart management, and price calculation.

 ## Instructions